 What Is a Sub-Publisher?

-A sub-publisher acts on behalf of the original publisher of a musical work, taking on the role of the agent in a particular territory to collect royalties, monitor copyrights, exploit usage for licensing, and promote the works represented.
+A sub-publisher acts on behalf of the original publisher of a musical work, assuming the role of an agent in a particular territory.
+This means they monitor copyrights, collect royalties, exploit usage for licensing, and promote the works represented.

-The Pros of a Sub-Publisher
+The Pros and Cons of a Sub-Publisher

-A good sub-publishing deal should lead to covers of your songs in that local market, placement of your songs on local television and radio, promotion of your releases in international territories, plus tips on local projects that need material.
+A good sub-publishing agreement should lead to covers of your songs in that local market, placement of your songs on local television and radio, promotion of your releases in international territories, and tips on local projects that need material.
 Publicity and marketing for your company and catalog can also be part of the deal.

-A sub-publisher could be the reason your song hits the top of the charts in a foreign country.

-If a song you’ve written does become a monster international hit, there’s a chance that territories around the world will want to release a version with lyrics in the language of their country.
+A sub-publisher could be the reason your song tops the charts in a foreign country, too.
+And if that happens, there’s a chance territories around the world will want to release a version with lyrics in their primary language.
 A translator or local lyricist will then receive a share of the royalties of that version, which will be paid by local societies.
-Depending on the deal, sometimes the songwriter and their local publisher are responsible for this percentage, while in other cases the sub-publisher pays for it.
+Depending on the deal, the songwriter and their local publisher are sometimes responsible for this percentage.
+In other cases, the sub-publisher pays for it.
 It’s important that this translated version of the song be registered separately.
-If not, there’s a chance to translator or local lyricist could get paid on the original language version -- which would mean money meant for you would be misdirected.
+If not, there’s a chance the translator or local lyricist could get paid on the original language version, which would mean misdirected royalties for you.

-Do You Need a Sub-Publisher?
+When Do You Need a Sub-Publisher?

 Decades ago, entire catalogs were handled by a foreign representative for the life of the copyright.
-Though the standard is now three years, this is one of many negotiable items in any sub-publishing agreement.
-Other variations include retention rights for cover recordings, the right to collect “pipeline” royalties (funds earned prior to the expiration of the sub-publishing agreement but not paid by the music user until after the end of term), released-album guarantees, extensions if advances have not been recouped, rules of local performing rights societies.
+Though the standard is now three years, this is one of many negotiable items in any sub-publishing deal.
+Other variations include retention rights for cover recordings, the right to collect “pipeline” royalties (funds earned prior to the expiration of the sub-publishing agreement but not paid by the music user until after the end of term), album guarantees, extensions if advances have not been recouped, and the rules of local performing rights societies.